Concrete vs. Modular Tile Courts: Which Is Better for Fort Worth Homeowners?

 Understanding the Two Court Types

-A concrete court is a permanently poured slab, typically reinforced and finished to meet sport-specific needs.
+According to concrete sports court services In Fort Worth, a concrete court is a permanently poured slab, typically reinforced and finished to meet sport-specific needs.
 It can be left smooth, textured, or coated depending on use.
+A modular tile court uses interlocking plastic tiles installed over an existing surface, often concrete but sometimes asphalt or compacted base layers.

 On paper, both create playable surfaces.
 In practice, how they handle Fort Worth weather, soil movement, and long-term wear makes the difference.